mah-shamim/industry-grade-project-i/instruction2.md

     - Go to Manage Jenkins > Manage Plugins > Available.
     - Search for "Docker" and install the "Docker" and "Docker Pipeline" plugins.
     - Restart Jenkins if prompted.
+6. **Set up a new Jenkins pipeline**:
+   - Create Docker Hub Credentials:
+      - Go to Jenkins Dashboard > Manage Jenkins > Manage Credentials.
+      - Add a new set of credentials with:
+         - In the Kind dropdown, select "SSH Username with private key".
+         - Username: Enter the SSH username that you use to access your Kubernetes master node (e.g., ubuntu, ec2-user, etc.).
+         - Private Key: Select "Enter directly".
+         - **Private Key Content**: Paste the content of your **private SSH key** (`.pem` or other SSH private key).
+           - If you are using a `.pem` file for AWS EC2 instances, open the file in a text editor and copy its content.
+           - For example, you can use the following command to view and copy the content of the key:

+             ```bash
+             cat /path/to/your-key.pem
+             ```
+         - **ID**: Recognizable ID like `authorized_keys`.
+         - **Description**: (Optional) Add a description for the SSH key for easier identification.

 #### 3.3 Create a Freestyle Job for Each Task:
 - **Compile Job**: Uses Maven to compile the code.